Manicule: Handwritten manicules

+The symbol began as a form of marginalia that developed alongside books in their now-standard codex form.
 The codex format for texts, introduced in the 4th century AD, was better suited to marginal notation than the continuous scrolls used in antiquity.
-While the pages on a scroll are written on the same long length of papyrus or parchment, a codex has physically separate pages bound at one edge.
-Their format is very similar to a modern book, although using vellum or parchment made from animal hides instead of paper.
-Professor of Comparative Literature and Literary Theory, Peter Stallybrass argues that the codex encouraged discontinuous reading of a text among readers who could easily flip between distant pages.
+While the text on a scroll is written on the same long length of papyrus or parchment, a codex has physically separate pages bound at one edge.
+Their format is very similar to the modern book, although they were typically handmade from expensive vellum or parchment made from animal hides instead of paper.
+Stallybrass argues that the codex encouraged discontinuous reading of a text because readers could easily flip between distant pages.

 The scroll as a technology depends upon a literal unwinding, in which the physical proximity of one moment in the narrative to another is both materially and symbolically significant.
 One cannot move easily back and forth between distant points on a scroll.
 But it is precisely such movement back and forth that the book permits.
 It not only allows for discontinuous reading; it encourages it.